-A1.3.4 Model all ≥50kW Generators
+A1.3.4 Model all ≥100kW Generation Connections

-All known generation connections ≥50kW must be identified and modelled as P-Q type generators in DINIS.
+Each generation connection with an installed generation capacity ≥ 100 kW must be identified and modelled as a P-Q type generators in DINIS.
 The operating power factor of the generator shall be taken into account by applying the correct values of Active Power (MW) and Reactive Power (MVAr) to the model.
-Where more than one ≥50kW generator connection is connected to a single substation at LV the generators may be grouped together and modelled as a single generator.
+Where a distribution transformer has more than one LV customer each with an installed generation capacity ≥ 100 kW the customer connections may be grouped together and modelled as a single generator.

-Generators rated below 50kW are not normally modelled but their impact will be accounted for, to some extent, as they will reduce the measured apparent power at the source circuit breaker.
+Existing generation connections with an installed capacity below 100kW are not normally modelled but their impact will be accounted for, to some extent, as they will reduce the demand measured at the primary substation.